milosjanda/react-scroll-up/README.md

 React component to add custom button (it can be something what you want) for scroll to top of page.

 Library uses [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame),
-if you want better browser compatibility, you can use something like  [https://gist.github.com/paulirish/1579671].
+if you want better browser compatibility (IE9 and older), you can use something like  [https://gist.github.com/paulirish/1579671].

 ## Install